Rudolf II, Holy Roman Emperor: Art collecting and patronage

-As was customary at the time, the collection was private, but friends of the emperor, artists and professional scholars were allowed to study it.
-The collection became an invaluable research tool during the flowering of 17th-century European philosophy.

-Rudolf's successors did not appreciate the collection, and the Kunstkammer gradually fell into disarray.
+Rudolf's successors did not appreciate the collection, and the kunstkammer gradually fell into disarray.
 Some 50 years after its establishment, most of the collection was packed into wooden crates and moved to Vienna.
 Most of the paintings that reached Vienna remain there, in the Kunsthistorisches Museum, with other pieces in the Secular Treasury and other museums.
 The collection remaining at Prague was looted during the last year of the Thirty Years' War by Swedish troops who sacked Prague Castle on 26 July 1648 and took the best of the paintings, many of which later passed to the Orléans Collection after the death of Christina of Sweden.
-In 1782, the remainder of the collection was sold piecemeal to private parties by Joseph II.
-One of the surviving items from the Kunstkammer is a "fine chair" that was looted by the Swedes in 1648 and now owned by the Earl of Radnor at Longford Castle in Britain, and others survive in museums.
+In 1782, the remainder of the collection was sold piecemeal to private parties by Joseph II, Holy Roman Emperor.
+One of the surviving items from the kunstkammer is a "fine chair" that was looted by the Swedes in 1648 and now owned by the Earl of Radnor at Longford Castle in Britain, and others survive in museums.